npm/rfcs/accepted/0013-no-package-json-_fields.md

 are never fetched directly.

-If the `node_modules/.arborist-resolutions.json` file is not present, then attempt to get the reso
+If the `node_modules/.arborist-resolutions.json` file is not present, then attempt to get the resolution from `package-lock.json` or `package.json` if possible.
+(Potentially also look in `yarn.lock`.)

+Failing that, look up based on the requested package specifier.

 ## Rationale and Alternatives